The4star/pizza_cake/README.md

 ### Challenges
 * Accessing objects within modules
 * Making sure the app would continue to run unless the user chooses to exit
-* storing orders for later reference
+* Storing orders for later reference
-* accessing orders so that you are able to ammend them.
+* Accessing orders so that you are able to amend them.

 ### Future Enhancements
 * Staff login